-The Fire Department experienced a significant decrease of \$316,000, (19.5%), that is partially attributed to equipment purchase planned for last budget year that will not be repeated in the proposed budget.
+The Fire Department experienced a significant decrease of \$283,000, (17.5%), that is partially attributed to equipment purchase planned for last budget year that will not be repeated in the proposed budget.

-It should be noted that the City and the bargaining units and employee contracts have been in meet and confer meetings and agreements for all units, and that these negotiations have not been finalized.
-This budget does not include the financial impacts of the results of those negotiations.
+The City and the bargaining units and employee contracts have been in meet and confer meetings and agreements for all units, and that these negotiations have been finalized.
+This budget does include the financial impacts of the results of those negotiations.
 Other increases which also are built into the budget that the City has no control over are health insurance costs and CalPERS contributions.